wdgstl/ds2002-course/dataprojects/dp1.md

 7. Click on the INSERT tab at the top of the screen.
 Using the top form entry, add a favorite album of yours to the database.
 Leave the ID entry empty, but add an album NAME, ARTIST, GENRE, and YEAR.
 Then press GO to save it.

 8. Next let's add more entries using direct SQL.
 Click into the SQL tab again.
 Copy the code below and modify it for another entry.
-The `id` should have the value of `NULL` (no quotes) and the `year` should have a 4-digit integer value (no quotes):
+Since the `id` column auto-increments you can pass either `NULL` for its value or omit it altogether.
+The `year` column should have a 4-digit integer value (no quotes):

     ```
     INSERT INTO `albums`(